“Hi, we’re a small business based in Miami and we’re looking to build a website but have no clue where to start”.

 Q: What happens once my website is published?

 A: Depending on the type of website built there may be a need to run updates (especially content management systems like WordPress), sometimes you can do them yourself, but for the more complex websites running a maintenance program and regular updates could be a necessity.
-But for the smaller brochure type sites (EasthallDesign.com is a typical brochure site) - they can be quite happy working for you for years and years without any updating whatsoever.
+But for the smaller brochure type sites (EasthallDesign.com is a typical brochure site) - they can be quite happy working for you for years upon years without any updating whatsoever.
 Rarely, there may be a bug or a server issue to fix, at ED we’re always contactable and responsive.

 So, there you have it!
 I hope this helps explain some of the most common concerns businesses have.
 And in-turn helps you, the business owner, make a better and educated decision when looking for a new website design company to work with.

 Do feel free to contact ED we’re happy to guide you through any concerns re your next website design project.